 4. Assesses Controls

-5. Ensure Compliance with Laws and Regulations
+5. Ensures Compliance with Laws and Regulations

 By regularly performing an internal audit, you can ensure compliance with any and all relevant laws and regulations.
 It can also help provide you with peace of mind that you are prepared for you next external audit.
-Gaining client trust and avoiding costly fines associated with non-compliance makes internal audit an important and worthwhile activity for your organization.
+Gaining client trust and avoiding costly fines associated with non-compliance makes internal auditing an important and worthwhile activity for your organization.